Stress is an inevitable part of entrepreneurial life.

 It’s been said that “Most people overestimate what they can accomplish in a year but underestimate what they can accomplish in 2-3 decades.”

 And, in my experience, this short term approach to life and success is at the heart of all chronic stress and overwhelm.

 Simply put, most high-performers over emphasize short term successes while downplaying their long term potential.

 They want results and they want them now.

 What they fail to realize, however, is that life is not a game played in months or years, but decades.

 When you get too caught up in what is happening right now, stress and overwhelm are inevitable.
 You burn yourself out over seemingly urgent projects that, in the grand scheme of things, are of little importance.

 This is not to say that you shouldn’t work hard.
 You should.
 And it’s not to say that there will not be short periods of imbalance and chronic stress.
 There will.

-Simply that sustained peak performance and lifelong mastery should be your #1 objective.
+Simply put, sustained peak performance and lifelong mastery should be your #1 objective.